2025-26 Upper School Curriculum Guide

 CERAMICS: WHEEL-THROWN POTTERY

-ADVANCED TOPICS IN CERAMICS / SCULPTURE
+ADVANCED TOPICS IN CERAMICS/WHEEL 2

 This semester-long course is designed to allow advanced students who have demonstrated the capacity to work independently an opportunity to pursue a concentrated area of interest or to explore a range of concepts within the medium of ceramics.
 In the semester prior to taking the course, students must meet with their art advisor, submit a written proposal describing the projects with which they will be engaged, and develop a schedule for their completion of the course.
 If and when necessary, written and/or oral assessments, as well as critiques, may be part of the course.
 By conducting a course on an individual level such as this, it is hoped that students will gain a broader understanding of themselves and their relationship to the ceramic medium.
 (1/2 unit; fall and spring; Grades 10, 11, 12; prerequisite: Ceramics/Sculpture 2 or Wheel Throwing and department approval; may be repeated for credit)